aeternity/protocol/channels/ON-CHAIN.md

 - `channel_id`: channel id as recorded on-chain
 - `from`: participant of the channel that posts the settling transaction
-- `initiator_amount`: unsigned amount of tokens the initiator gets from the channel
+- `initiator_amount_final`: unsigned amount of tokens the initiator gets from the channel
-- `responder_amount`: unsigned amount of tokens the responder gets from the channel
+- `responder_amount_final`: unsigned amount of tokens the responder gets from the channel
 - `ttl`
 - `fee`
 - `nonce`: taken from the `from`'s account